Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Better to die fighting for freedom than be a prisoner all the days of your life."
+> "Peace is the result of retraining your mind to process life as it is, rather than as you think it should be.  "
-> — **Bob Marley**
+> — **Wayne Dyer**

 ---